brettz9/atyourcommand/README.md

 1. Support **eval-able custom selector definition retrieval** for context determination (as with custom selector definitions for node retrieval).

-# Higher priority to-dos (shorter)

-1. If item is a **required item**, could prevent "submit" (currently not using `<form>`, so no submit).
-1. Investigate **other applauncher.js aspects** for possible types of substitutions?
-1. Add support for HTML fragments, `<div>`'s, or JSON-stringified arrays for hidden items like the `<script src>`'s, `<link href>`'s or `<html manifest>` on the page.
-1. Include **pre-sets for opening into WebAppFind (and Firefox)** and example like Notepad++

-# Possible to-dos

-1. As per AppLauncher feature request, default to a **specific, configurable executable path** (or save multiple options for drop-down)
-1. Allow storage of **own "path" environment** for greater portability across OS.
-1. Option to **view groups of selectors by output type** (e.g., HTML string, URL, etc.), instead of just by concept (e.g., "image URL" and "SVG as string" being in same image group).
-1. If a link type of command is chosen but no link is selected, **find first item in page**.
-Same with images, videos, script files, stylesheets, etc.
-1. Display of commands in dialog: **move up/down commands** instead of alphabetical?
-1. **Create icons**, etc. for add-on and let user create for individual commands through SVG Edit?
-1. Might allow selection of **submenus, separators, etc.**
-1. Any **other command line necessities** (besides quoted string escaping)?
-1. As per AppLauncher feature request, **allow shortcuts on the toolbar**;
-also modify to work with **main menu, app-bar, or key command** as well
-1. Ability to **confirm selected text content is the right type**: a path, URL or file URL, etc.?
-1. Allow atyourcommand to **send content to web apps directly through WebAppFind** code when present (as opposed to through command line)?
 1. **Remote site supply of commands**
 	1. Way for websites to register commands or groups of commands upon user introspection and permission